railsuser2014/openobject-doc-book-en/source/book/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 organizing groups of partners but have no special behavior that affects partners, so you can assign them as you like.
 Then you'll define one supplier and one customer, with a contact for each.

-To do this use the menu :menuselection:`Partners --> Configuration --> Categories --> Edit
+To do this use the menu :menuselection:`Partners --> Configuration --> Partner Categories`and
-Categories`.
-Click :guilabel:`New`  to open a new form for defining :guilabel:`Partner Categories`.
+click :guilabel:`New` to open a new form for defining :guilabel:`Partner Categories`.
 Define the two categories that follow by just entering their :guilabel:`Category Name` and saving
 them: